Rashi * Samchara * Bhava * Graha * Ratna * Nakshatra * Amsha * Varga

 And also, when a client shows a powerful Rahu, there is no doubt of one's tremendous hunger for intense experiences both 'easy' and 'difficult'.
 This native in particular MUST develop their own internal guidance system based on tantrik communication with Divine Intuition.

 Making Choices in Jyotisha -- and Human Life in General

-OK, that was a long lead-up to what I must say regarding Mean versus True calculations for Rahu.
-If you have a doubt about which version of the Rahu calculations is correct for you and your path, there are four things I wish to mention:
+OK, that was a long lead-up to the concluding viewpoint regarding Mean versus True calculations for Rahu.
+If you have a doubt about which version of the Rahu calculations is correct for you and your path, there are four things to mention: